-1 parents].
-2 (b) An individual other than a de facto parent granted visitation under this [act] may be 3 ordered to pay the cost of facilitating visitation with the child, including the cost of 4 transportation.
-5 Comment 6 7 8 9 10 11 Individuals adjudicated to be de facto parents under this act have the same obligation to pay child support as parents.
-Individuals who are not de facto parents who receive visitation under this act may, in the court's discretion, be required to pay the cost of facilitating visitation, including the cost of transportation, but those individuals may not be required to pay child support.
-12 SECTION 15.
+1 2 including The cost of facilitating visitation may include the cost of transportation, but those.
+Those individuals, however , may not be required to pay child support.
+3 4 SECTION 1517.
 ATTORNEY FEES AND COSTS.
-The court may allocate and order 13 payment of attorney fees, including interim fees, and costs among the parties to the proceeding 14 under this [act].
-15 Comment 16 17 18 19 Litigating issues of non-parental custody and visitation can be financially burdensome, including to the parent.
+The court may allocate and order 5 payment of attorney fees, including interim fees, and costs among the parties to the proceeding 6 under this [act].]; however, a parent may not be ordered to pay the fees and costs of another party 7 unless the parent's position is without merit.
+8 Comment 9 10 11 Litigating issues of non-parental custody and visitation can be financially burdensome, including to the parent.
 This section gives the court discretion to order payment of attorney fees and costs.
 An award of such fees may deter non-meritorious cases.
-20 [SECTION 16.
+12 13 [SECTION 1618.
 FINDINGS OF FACT AND CONCLUSIONS OF LAW.
-When 21 making a decision under this [act], the court [on request of a party to the proceeding] shall make 22 findings of fact and conclusions of law on the record in support of its decision.]
-23 24 25 26 Legislative Note: This section is placed in brackets because in some states, a requirement (or lack of requirement) of making findings of fact is governed by court rule rather than statute.
-Reporter's Note: Does the Drafting Committee wish to require findings of fact and 27 28 conclusions of law in all cases - or just those cases in which a party requests them?
-29 Comment 30 31 32 33 Requiring findings of fact has several benefits.
+When 14 making a decision under this [act], the court [on request of a party to the proceeding] shall make 15 findings of fact and conclusions of law on the record in support of its decision.]
+16 17 18 Legislative Note: This section is placed in brackets because in some states, a requirement (or lack of requirement) of making findings of fact is governed by court rule rather than statute.
+19 20 Reporter's Note: Does the Drafting Committee wish to require findings of fact and conclusions of law in all cases - or just those cases in which a party requests them?
+21 22 Comment 23 24 25 26 27 28 29 Requiring findings of fact has several benefits.
 The fact-finding process structures the court's review so that the court is less likely to overlook important facts or apply bias in reaching its decision.
 Careful fact-finding by the trial court also facilitates appellate review and may assist the parties in accepting the decision.
-At least twenty states and the District of Columbia
+At least twenty states and the District of Columbia require the trial court to make findings of fact in custody cases.
+See Jeff Atkinson, Modern Child Custody Practice - Second Edition , § 12-45 (LexisNexis 2015).
+30 31 32 [SECTION 19 17.
+PRIORITY ON COURT CALENDAR.
+A proceeding arising under this [act] must be given priority on the court calendar and handled expeditiously.]
+33 Comment 34 35 36 The Section 107 of the Uniform Child-Custody Jurisdiction and Enforcement Act (1997) provides that if a question of jurisdiction "is raised in a child-custody proceeding, the question, upon request of a party, must be given priority on the calendar and handled expeditiously."